Tech-Labs/fables/README.md

     ```
 where is the zero is the number to start and 307 is the number to reach .

-## Support

-If you need some help or found a bug or issue with the template, You can always contact us at [info@ed.com.eg](mailto:info@ed.com.eg) we will respond to you within 48 working hour.

 ## Changelogs

 v1.0 (02.12.2018) - Initial Release